Configuration

 Types of Settings

-Settings in ZenML are categorized into two main types:
+Settings in ZenML are categorized into three main types:

 General settings that can be used on all ZenML pipelines: